Louis-CharlesBiron/canvasDotEffect/readme.md

         [1, D.bl], [3, D.br] // A dot at (1, 1), with connections to any dot at (0, 2) and another dot at (1, 3), with connections to any dot at (4, 2)
     ]
     ```
- 5. **Continue the process until the symbol if fully formed**.
-In the end you should have something like this:
+ 5. **Continue the process until the symbol is fully formed**.
+In the end, you should have something like this:
      ```js
     // The main array
     [